Denis-Tojaga/TracksApp/README.md

 ## App description
 - User can <b>signin</b> or <b>signup</b> through a registration form
 - Password is hashed with bcrypt and saved with other data in MongoDB
-- On successful signin process user navigates to home screen where he can have a clear view of all previous tracks created
+- On successful signin/signup process user navigates to home screen where he has a clear view of all previous tracks created
 - By pressing on certain track, user is navigated to Track details where all details are shown about that specific track
-- By pressing create user can create new track with a title and from that moment his location is followed in order to create new track
+- User can create new track with a title and from that moment his location is followed in order to create new track
 - User can also save track in database
 - User can logout and his token will be removed from local device storage, so next time he won't automatically sign in